 - Probation officer

 - Policy specialist

 - Victim advocate

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, criminal investigators and detectives could expect a 1% job decline from 2014-2024.
-The average annual wages for these workers were $79,620 in May 2015.
+According to the U.S. Bureau of Labor Statistics, criminal investigators and detectives could expect a 1% job increase from 2019-2029.
+The average annual wages for these workers were $89,300 in May 2020.

 Graduates can participate in certificate programs in justice system administration, intelligence analysis, security and anti-counterfeiting to enhance their knowledge.
 Interested individuals can pursue master's degree programs in criminal justice or criminal justice administration or apply to law school.